DerangedSquid/vampire-guard/docs/quickstart.md

   - Discord notifications
   - Automatic cleanup of old backups

-You can schedule it using Task Scheduler.
+You can schedule this using Task Scheduler.

 ---